-It was quite funny when Mrs Batty’s sheep walked into Swallow’s boat shed, lifting our spirits on that rather gloomy wet day on Coniston, but I have no idea if it was caught on film.
+It was quite amusing when Mrs Batty’s sheep walked into Swallow’s boatshed, lifting our spirits on that rather gloomy wet day on Coniston, but I have no idea if it was caught on film.
 Can anyone remember seeing a television programme made up of amusing out-takes from movies prior to the 1980s?
-I don’t suppose our out-takes were ever kept.
+I don’t suppose ours were ever kept.
 It doesn’t matter – seeing them spoils the magic of the story in a way.

-I wrote in my diary about playing Consequences in Bank Ground farmhouse.
-This is the game that Virginia McKenna had introduced us all to and we loved it.
-This time we seem to have roped in Costume, Hair and Make-up.
-It seems Emma Porteous, the Costume Designer, was on set with us that wet day in May.
+I wrote more enthusiastically about playing Consequences in Bank Ground farmhouse.
+This is the game that Virginia McKenna had introduced us to and we loved it.
+This time we must have roped in heads of the Costume, Hair and Make-up Departments.
+It seems that Emma Porteous, the Costume Designer, was on set with us that wet day in May.
 I would think that this was when they recorded the scenes inside Holly Howe with Susan and Roger and the wonderful lady who played Mrs Jackson.
-Someone recently asked why Susan never thanked her for lending her the frying pan, as it seemed out of character.
-Did she in Arthur Ransome’s book?
+Someone recently asked why Susan never thanked her for lending her the frying pan, as it seemed out of character, but she still wasn’t feeling very well.
+Does Susan thank Mrs Jackson in Arthur Ransome’s book?

 Ronnie Cogan was the quiet, gentle man usually clad in a grey tweed jacket, responsible for our hair on Swallows and Amazons.
 Foregoing the use of wigs, so very much in use on costume dramas at the time, he simply did up Virginia McKenna’s lovely thick hair, and cut ours, giving the whole movie a classic feel.

 Mrs Ransome was fussy about Sten’s hair.
 She had specified didn’t want Richard to cast children with black hair and objected to his photo but acquiesced when she saw him running around at Bank Ground Farm with a short-back-and-sides.